Mustafa Monwar

-Mustafa Monwar (born 1 September 1935) is a Bangladeshi artist.
-He is a painter, sculptor, radio performer and professor of fine arts.
-He was awarded Ekushey Padak in 2004 by the Government of Bangladesh.
+Mustafa Monwar (1 September 1935 – 29 June 2026) was a Bangladeshi artist.
+He was a painter, sculptor, radio performer, and professor of fine arts.
+He was awarded Ekushey Padak in 2004 by the government of Bangladesh.

-Early life
+Early life and education

+Mustafa Monwar was born at his maternal's house in Kamalapur village, under Kadirpara Union of Sreepur thana at present, in the Magura subdivision (present-day Magura district) of Jashore district. in Magura in the then Bengal Presidency, British India, on 1 September 1935.
+His ancestral home was in Monoharpur village under Shailkupa Upazila of Jhenaidah District.
+He was the youngest of six children of poet Golam Mostofa and Jamila Khatun.
+Monwar's grandfather Golam Rabbani and great-grandfather Kazi Golam Sarwar were folk poets.

-Monwar is the son of poet Golam Mostofa.
-He passed his matriculation exam from Narayanganj Government High School.
-He was also a student of Dhaka Collegiate school.He was initially admitted to the Scottish Church College of the University of Calcutta where he studied science.
-Following the advice of the author Syed Mujtaba Ali, he transferred to the Government College of Art & Craft, Kolkata from where he graduated obtaining best result in his class.
+Monwar passed his matriculation exam from Narayanganj High School.
+He was also a student of Dhaka Collegiate School.
+He was initially admitted to the Scottish Church College of the University of Calcutta where he studied science.
+Following the advice of the author Syed Mujtaba Ali, he transferred to the Government College of Art & Craft, Kolkata from where he graduated obtaining the best result in his class.

 Career

 Monwar started his career as a lecturer at the East Pakistan College of Arts and Crafts.
-Later, he joined the East Pakistan branch of PTV (now Bangladesh Television), as director general.
+Later, he joined the East Pakistan branch of Pakistan Television Corporation (later Bangladesh Television), as director general.
 Later he became the director general of the Bangladesh Shilpakala Academy and the National Media Institute.
-He also served as a managing director of the FDC.
+He also served as a managing director of the Bangladesh Film Development Corporation.